Christ in Glory with Saints and Odoardo Farnese: Influences

 The composition of the upper part of the painting with Christ between saint Peter and saint John is based on Giulio Romano's Deesis with Saint Paul and Saint Catherine (Galleria nazionale di Parma), which itself derived from a drawing by Raphael.
 Long misattributed to Raphael himself, Romano's painting would have been seen in Parma by Annibale.

 The work is also strongly influenced by Correggio, which is argued to support the 1597-1598 dating, since at that time that influence had not yet been eclipsed by Roman artists in Annibale's work.
 However, some art historians argue that he did not totally abandon influences from Correggio and northern Italy in general after that date and so the work can still be dated slightly later.
-Some even argue that Mary Magdalene's face is based on that of a classical statue of Niobe from the famous Niobids group owned by the Medici in Rome, where Annibale probably saw them, before later being moved to the Uffizi - a drawing of that statue in his hand survives and features in several of his other paintings.
+Mary Magdalene's face may be based on that of a classical statue of Niobe from the famous Niobids group owned by the Medici in Rome, where Annibale probably saw them, before they were moved to the Uffizi – a drawing of that statue in his hand survives and features in several of his other paintings.